Battle of Manado: de Jong & van Daalen's Group

-Even as the Japanese continue to add pressure on both guerrilla groups, in conjunction with increasing desertion and casualties, both groups continued to inflict casualties on the Japanese force.
+Even as the Japanese continued to add pressure on both guerrilla groups, in conjunction with increasing desertions and casualties, both groups continued to inflict casualties on the Japanese force.
 Before July, the group had killed around 100 Japanese soldiers, at a loss of three killed and four captured.
 On 7 July, de Jong's troops attacked Japanese forces in Salenda (Lembosalenda).
 The Japanese came in three vehicles and were equipped with automatic weapons and mortars.
-A heavy firefight ensued until 21:00 on the 7th, and continued again to 06:00–09:00 the next day.
+A heavy firefight ensued until 21:00 on the 7th, and continued again from 06:00–09:00 the next day.
 At the end of it, seven Japanese officers and between 35-70 Japanese soldiers had been killed.
 Witnesses stated that all three vehicles were strewn with Japanese bodies, which were then burned with gasoline.

-It was not until 15 July for the supplies to be delivered from Australia.
+It was not until 15 July that the supplies were delivered from Australia.
 At that point, the Japanese had already landed at Kolonedale, destroyed the radio station and captured the supply drops.
 At the same time, local residents had been recruited to aid the search for the Dutch guerrillas.
 The Japanese finally captured de Jong and van Daalen on 9 August 1942.
 Both officers were imprisoned at Kolonedale, before transferred to Manado.
 After extended interrogation and torture, de Jong and van Daalen were beheaded on 25 August.
 Along with them, the Japanese also beheaded 15 soldiers from the guerrilla group (11 Dutch, 4 Indonesians).
-Earlier on 13 August, 9 soldiers (8 NCO, 1 Pvt.) had also been executed.
+Earlier on 13 August, nine soldiers (eight NCOs and one private) had also been executed.

-Hegener argued de Jong and van Daalen's guerrilla actions had been quite effective due to Minahasa's natural suitability and the Japanese's lack of experience in dealing with guerrilla warfare.
-The group had initial hit-and-run successes, but as the local population's support for the Japanese grew and more troops were being allocated to fight them, the effectiveness of the guerrilla war eventually dwindled away.
+Dutch author Michiel Hegener has argued that de Jong and van Daalen's guerrilla actions had been quite effective due to Minahasa's natural suitability for, and the Japanese's lack of experience in dealing with, guerrilla warfare.
+The group had initial successes with hit-and-run attacks, but as the local population's support for the Japanese grew and more troops were allocated to fight the group, the effectiveness of the guerrilla war eventually dwindled away.
 After the war, de Jong was made Knight Commander of the Militaire Williams-Orde, 4th Class and van Daalen received the Bronze Lion, both posthumously.